 My life was interwoven with other people’s lives.

-The Church, as a family, was fleshed out daily in and out of our home, not just on Sundays.
+The Church, as a family, was fleshed out, daily, in and out of our home (not just on Sundays).
 Far from being burdensome, it was instructive, formative and encouraging.

 We had front row seats to the good, the bad and the ugly.
 People’s lives are messy and complicated, (even in the church) and that was played out before us.

-We were the first to know about a new baby being born, the news of a young mom’s miscarriage, the trauma of a medical diagnosis, the phone call of a car accident, the arrest of a member’s husband, the sadness of the death of beloved church member.
-We were wisely protected from some of the details – but we were not naïve as to the broken world we live in and we were fortunate to witness the impact of the Gospel into each situation and how it changed people’s lives.
+We were the first to know about a new baby being born, the news of a young mom’s miscarriage, the trauma of a medical diagnosis, the phone call of a car accident, the arrest of a member’s husband, and the sadness of the death of beloved church member.
+We were wisely protected from some of the details, but we were not naïve as to the broken world we live in and were fortunate to witness the impact of the Gospel into each situation and how it changed people’s lives.

 My life was exposed to the world out there.

-One of the critiques of a ‘PK,’ especially from the world, is our apparently ‘sheltered’ upbringing, which is supposedly negative; the church bubble isolating us from the real world.
+One of the critiques of a ‘PK' - especially from the world - is our apparently ‘sheltered’ upbringing, which is supposedly negative; the church bubble isolating us from the real world.
 I would propose that that thinking is flawed.

 The first person the world turns to in a time of crisis is a Pastor.
 The place the world turns to when there is nowhere else to turn, is the church.

-A soup kitchen for the homeless people in the park next to our church on a winter’s Sunday evening was normal.
+So, a soup kitchen for the homeless people in the park next to our church on a winter’s Sunday evening was normal.
 Once again, I had front row seats.